SingularitySurfer/SingularitySystems/_posts/2021-03-14-hello-world.md

 ---
 layout:     post
-title:      "Hello World(s)!"
+title:      "Hello World(s)"
 subtitle:   "Sorry for the cheesy title ;)"
 date:       2021-03-14 12:00:00
-author:     test
+author:     SingularitySurfer
-background: "/img/nextpnr_large.png"
+background: "/img/nextpnr_high.png"
 category:
 ---

 Have you ever seen information?

 <!-- What is it anyways?
 What can we do with it? -->
 <!-- Questions asked by the utterly deranged!! -->
 What a weird question.
 Usually we care about what that information means and not what it fundamentally is.